| Title: | Genetic Algorithm and Particle Swarm Optimization |

 It is possible to provide manually implemented functions for population

-By default function does not impose any constraints upon the parameters.
+By default, the function does not impose any constraints on the parameters.

 constraints will be imposed.
 Lower bounds should be strictly smaller

-Currently the only available termination condition is maxiter
+Currently the only available termination condition is maxiter.
+We

 are going to provide some additional termination conditions during